tru0067/dotfiles/README.md

 Aliases and prompt.

 ##### `deploy.sh`
 A script that automatically links each of the system's config files to the ones in this repository.
 Note that in some cases this will overwrite any existing system config files.

 ---

 ### TODO:

-Nothing at the moment :D
+##### Vim
+Change formatoptions to be loaded after.
+Likewise set up the tex.vim, will probably want another deploy script specifically for vim stuff.